zwave-js/zwave-js-ui/docs/guide/env-vars.md

 - `NETWORK_KEY`: Zwave Network key
 - `HTTPS`: Enable https
-- `CREDENTIALS_KEY`: key used to encrypt credentials file.
-If not provided a key is auto-generated and stored in `store` folder
 - `SESSION_SECRET`: Used as secret for session.
 If not provided the default one is used
 - `PORT`: The port to listen to for incoming requests.
 Default is `8091`
 - `HOST`: The host address to bind to.
 Default is `0.0.0.0`